Aditya4478/Visa-Scheduling-Script/README.md

 # Use Cases (Vanshika - 3,4 | Ravi - 1,4 | Yashi - 2,4)
 1) Client Loads ofc-Schedule/ & press "a" in Keyboard.
 Client will be asked to enter number 'N' & text 'C'.
 Now, the loop will iterate on C for checking N months.<br>
 <b>Eg:</b> Client press 'a' & then popup occurs.
 Client enters '3{space}mumbai'.
 The loop will start for iterating mumbai in OFC.
 It will check dates for next 3 months. <br>
 <b>Detailed - Flow :</b> Select value from city dropdown >> check wether the calendar is available or not >> If its available, start calnedar loop & check for dates.(i.e. check synchronously) >> Sometimes, few city will have no calendar.
 In such situations, the calendar loop should not start. >> Once the Calendar is checked / we came to know that the calendar doesn't exist, then reset City dropdown. >> Now again, the 2nd iteration will start and city will be selected...
-(Now onwards, no need to ask the value of N & C. Ask only value once).
+(Now onwards, no need to ask the value of N & C. Ask only value once).<hr>Solution : See 'of.js' (OFC-Fixed.js)<hr>
 2) Similar to 1 but design it for consular-schedule/.
 Don't reset city if you don't find calendar.
-Directly move to next city.
+Directly move to next city.<hr>Solution : See 'cf.js' (Consular-Fixed.js)<hr>
 3) Client Loads ofc-Schedule/ & press "a" in keyboard.
 Client will be asked to enter number 'N'.
 Now, the loop will iterate on all city for N times.<br>
 <b>Eg:</b> Client press 'a' & then popup occurs.
 Client enters '3'.
 The 1st City is selected from dropdown & then 3 Months Dates are checked.
 If not found, reset the city to Null.
 Now select the 2nd City...<br>
 <b>Detailed - Flow :</b> Select 1st city from Dropdown >> Check for Calendar availability >> As calendar loads, check for N months dates. >> If dates not found, then reset the calendar to Null / (0th value).
-Now select 2nd city from Dropdown....
+Now select 2nd city from Dropdown....<hr>Solution : See 'or.js' (OFC-Random.js)<hr>
 4) Client Loads consular-Schedule/ & press "a" in keyboard.
 Client will be asked to enter number 'N'.
 Now, the loop will iterate on all city for N times.<br>
 <b>Eg:</b> Client press 'a' & then popup occurs.
 Client enters '3'.
 The 1st City is selected from dropdown & then 3 Months Dates are checked.
 If not found, reset the city to Null.
 Now select the 2nd City...<br>
-<b>Detailed - Flow :</b> Select 1st city from Dropdown >> Check for Calendar availability >> As calendar loads, check for N months dates. >> If dates not found, then directly move to 2nd City & check for calendar availability....<br><hr>
+<b>Detailed - Flow :</b> Select 1st city from Dropdown >> Check for Calendar availability >> As calendar loads, check for N months dates. >> If dates not found, then directly move to 2nd City & check for calendar availability....<br><hr>Solution : See 'cr.js' (Consular-Random.js)<hr>

 <b>Note :</b> When Dates are available, wait for time slots.
 As soon as time slots appear, select 1st & wait for submit button to be enabled.
 Click submit button & play notification sound.
 (Never click submit button.
 Comment code for it.
 Just find button & its different state like Enabled/Disabled.)<br>
 <b>Challenege :</b> To find the Calendar is Loading or it is Null.
 And everything should be synchronously performed.